Greetings and Kisses from Tegernsee

 Greetings and Kisses from Tegernsee (German: Gruß und Kuß vom Tegernsee) is a 1957 West German musical romantic comedy film directed by Rudolf Schündler and starring Elma Karlowa, Bert Fortell and Christiane Maybach.
-It was part of a large number of heimatfilm produced during the decade.
+It was part of a large number of heimatfilm pictures produced during the decade.
 It was shot at the Bavaria Studios in Munich and on location around Tegernsee.
 The film's sets were designed by the art directors Willi Herrmann and Heinrich Weidemann.

 Synopsis

-An American daughter of a millionaire hotelier is due to go to finishing school at Bad Wiessee on Lake Tegernsee but wants to head to Paris to meet up with her boyfriend Billy so she hires Lissy, a music student, to take her place.
-She succeeds in the impersonation and falls in love with Max, the nephew of the headteacher.
+An American daughter of a millionaire hotelier is due to go to finishing school at Bad Wiessee on Lake Tegernsee but wants to head to Paris to meet up with her boyfriend Billy.
+So she hires Lissy, a music student, to take her place.
+Lissy succeeds in the impersonation and falls in love with Max, the nephew of the headteacher.
 Complications ensue when Billy arrives, and having completely forgotten his American girlfriend, falls for Steffi who runs a kiosk.